pracheedhar/SkillShare_capstone/backend/README.md

 For deployment on Render or Railway:

 1. Set environment variables in your hosting platform
-2. Ensure MongoDB connection string is set correctly
+2. Ensure MySQL connection string (DATABASE_URL) is set correctly
-3. Run `npm run prisma:generate` and `npm run prisma:migrate` during build
+3. Run `npm run prisma:generate` and `npm run prisma:migrate:dev` during build
 4. Start with `npm start`